tucats/typegen/README.md

-     --language, -l   <language>      Go or Swift; if not specified the default is Go --omit-empty                     For Go, add "omitempty" to the json tags --output, -o     <filename>      Write to the named file instead of stdout --pretty                         For Swift code, align the declaration columns (off by default) --type, -t       <name>          Name of the base type to be created --version, -v                    Display the typegen version number and exit
+     --language, -l   <language>      Go or Swift; if not specified the default is Go --omit-empty                     For Go, add "omitempty" to the json tags --output, -o     <filename>      Write to the named file instead of stdout --package, -p    <name>          For Go code, generate a package statement with the given name --pretty                         For Swift code, align the declaration columns (off by default) --quiet, -q                      Suppress status messages to stdout --type, -t       <name>          Name of the base type to be created --version, -v                    Display the typegen version number and exit
 ```